Volleyball in the United States: Today

 In the four years from 2004 to 2008, high school participation in boys' volleyball rose by more than 15%, from about 42,000 to nearly 50,000.
-However, since 2008, there has been essentially no growth in boys' volleyball participation.
+Boys' volleyball has experienced noticeable growth in the 2010s and 2020s, coinciding with the relative boom in NCAA Division III men's volleyball; in 2021–22, roughly 66,500 boys were reported to be playing officially sanctioned high school volleyball.
+This does not include boys playing at club level in states where high school competition is not officially sanctioned.